AYER — Local residents still concerned about chemical traces in their drinking water are invited to learn more about the issue later this month.

 Public concern was heightened after news reports noted state officials’ poor monitoring of local water wells after levels of PFAS and perfluorooctanoic acid, or PFOA were found in wells.
 This came after the Massachusetts Department of Environmental Protection required towns surrounding Fort Devens, where toxic runoff from old landfills and dumpsites at the military base were believed to be the causes of chemicals seeping into the water, to test their wells in September 2016.

 PFAS are chemical compounds first found in teflon pans and Scotchgard fabric protector and more recently found in fire-fighting foam meant to extinguish oil or gas fires.
+The chemical compounds are unregulated by the Environmental Protection Agency and in terms of PFOA, the department declared a health advisory level of 70 parts per trillion as the maximum amount of chemical traces in the water.

 Laurie Nehring, president of PACE, said on Thursday that the meeting is meant to clear up “a lot of misinformation” about the health effects of PFAS and the contamination reports.
 She and PACE believe the EPA should deem the advisory level as a “maximum contaminant level” and lower it to 20 parts per trillion.